Ambulance care assistant and Patient Transport Service (PTS) driver

 - safe driving techniques

 Training includes practical assessments and written exams.
-Once you have passed these tests, you are allocated to an ambulance station.
-You work under the guidance of a trained supervisor before working unsupervised.
+Once you have passed these tests, you'll work under the guidance of a trained supervisor before working unsupervised.

 As your career progresses, you could become a team leader or supervisor and take charge of a team of assistants and drivers.
 You could take further training to become an emergency care assistant.
 With more experience, you could apply to train as a paramedic.
 You would have to pass entrance exams and meet other requirements before being accepted onto a paramedic course.